vivek1394Git/QuizHire-App/README.md

 ### Completed User Stories:
 * As a Client,
   * I should be able to make an account for my organizations hiring needs.
-  * I should be able to create for my organizations hiring needs.
+  * I should be able to create tests for my organizations hiring needs.
   * I should be able to see the result of the tests I've created.

 * As an Admin,